jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 This number has remained remarkably stable over the years.
-Based on this data, we conclude that video\-based training is not an effective way to reduce an organizations phish susceptibility.
+Based on this data, we conclude that video\-based training is not an effective way to reduce an organization’s phish susceptibility.
 Tailored approaches are needed
 The security awareness and training industry is beginning to adopt objective behavioral measures and